 AI has the potential to reduce the number of at-home tasks that people need to do, by automating certain repetitive and time-consuming tasks.
 For example, AI-powered home assistants can be used to control lighting, temperature, and other aspects of the home environment, as well as help with grocery shopping and meal planning.
 AI-powered cleaning robots can be used to keep the home clean, and AI-powered laundry folders can fold clothes.

-AI can also help with personal organization and time management by managing calendar, reminder, and scheduling tasks, as well as providing personalized recommendations for entertainment and activities.
+AI can also help with personal organization and time management by managing calendar, reminder, and scheduling tasks, as well as providing personalized recommendations for entertainment and activities almost like a personalized hotel concierge.

 However, it’s important to note that the extent to which AI can reduce the number of at-home tasks will depend on the specific technology and its capabilities, as well as the user’s willingness to adopt and integrate the technology into their daily lives.
 Additionally, the cost of these AI-powered devices and services can be a barrier for some people.